 Press the supply “Start” button and set the supply output to 125 V.

 Flip the Start/Run switch to the Run position.
 Pay attention to how the machine sound changes.
+The machine sound becomes smoother as the rotor magnetic field locks to the stator rotating magnetic field.

 Record the armature current IAC1, armature voltage VAC1, real power, power factor, and the field voltage and current from the DC power supply display.